17 August, 2015

 Share:

 The Metasploit Framework is a key resource for security assessors.
-Whether you’re goal is to become a commercial penetration tester, to demonstrate the risk of a vulnerability, or just need to identify certain weaknesses in your environment, Metasploit is your tool.
+Whether your goal is to become a commercial penetration tester, to demonstrate the risk of a vulnerability, or just need to identify certain weaknesses in your environment, Metasploit is your tool.
 Understanding how it works, and how to get started is the first step.

 Before you get to all that though, you have to understand how Metasploit works and get it up and running.
-We put together a one-hour webinar to help you get started.
-Whether you’ve never used Metasploit, or just need a refresher course, this video will walk you through the basic steps of understanding how things work, getting it installed, and exploiting your first vulnerability.
+We put together a one-hour webcast to help you get started.
+Whether you've never used Metasploit, or just need a refresher course, this video will walk you through the basic steps of understanding how things work, getting it installed, and exploiting your first vulnerability.

 Related Resources